unicef/publicgoods-toolkit/community.md

 The most common archetype we observe in the wild is the "Wide Open" project.
-This is normally what people think of when they imagine an open source project.
+This is normally what people think of when they imagine an open-source project.
 Wide Open projects take all comers and try to gather as much dev momentum as they can.
 They skew toward shared governance models and cultivate a welcoming, inclusive air.
 This approach is popular for a reason--- it's a pretty good default